OliverLysa/observatory-data-prep/README.md

 # Purpose

-Downloads raw and pre-processed data to populate the ce-observatory - a UK national CE-Observatory dashboard for detailed description of current baseline and comparison of alternative target future circular economy configurations for specific resource-product-industry categories.
+A collection of R and Python scripts for extracting raw data files and processing these data to populate the ce-observatory - a UK national CE-Observatory dashboard for detailed description of current baseline and comparison of alternative target future circular economy configurations for specific resource-product-industry categories.

+The ce-observatory can be viewed at the following URL:

 ## Mapping sources to end-points